In his first major battle as independent commander Buell was in

 engaged because Buell, due to the phenomenon "acoustic shadow,"

 didn't know that the battle was going on.
-That is, because of a
+That is,

 strong wind blowing that day away from Buell and toward the